Still Sucks: Recording and composition

 In May 2013, amidst their tour of the United States, Borland told Billboard, "We're really trying to get it hammered out here.
 We're done with most of the music, pretty much all the music.
 I've mixed two songs and have a lot more mixing to do.
 The lyrics and vocals are probably 30 percent done, and Fred is working as we speak, on tour."
 Describing the album's sound, he said, "[It's] a little more pressure-free and a little more fun.
 I think it's a little bit more sort of playful, taking chances, a little less pop structured type of stuff.
 I don't want to say it (sounds) younger, but maybe a little more carefree, musically, to where we don't over-think what we're doing.
 We're leaving mistakes in and going, 'Oh, that sounds great, leave that in.'
 That's sort of the thinking instead of polishing too much or trying to stay within the parameters of a formula."
-He also said that producer Ross Robinson (who previously produced the band's debut album and The Unquestionable Truth (Part 1)) has worked on "a little bit" of the album, along with the label's producer Detail, although it was primarily "a do-it-yourself affair."
+He also said that producer Ross Robinson (who previously produced the band's debut album and The Unquestionable Truth (Part 1) has worked on "a little bit" of the album, along with the label's producer Detail, although it was primarily "a do-it-yourself affair."
 He further explained the album title, saying, "[It's] just from being stupid.
 I think we saw a disco ball elephant in the window of a shop somewhere.
 We were like, 'Look, it's a disco elephant.
 We should call our record Stampede of the Disco Elephants.'
 It's just a 10-second conversation that snowballed."

 In an October 2018 BBC interview with Bring Me the Horizon frontman Oliver Sykes, it was revealed that he and Jordan Fish (the band's keyboardist as well as producer alongside Sykes) originally went to Los Angeles to help write the album with the band the year prior, however work on it would later be abandoned and the duo decided to move their attention towards work for the band's 2019 album Amo.
-According to Sykes, Durst "didn't show up most of the time" and would later say that he felt Durst wasn't ready to record the album yet.
-One of the riffs written from those sessions is used for the Bring Me the Horizon song Wonderful Life which appears on the Amo album.
+According to Sykes, Durst "didn't show up most of the time" and would later say that he felt Durst was not ready to record the album yet.
+One of the riffs written from those sessions is used for the Bring Me the Horizon song "Wonderful Life", which appears on the Amo album.